trevorgray1/test-devops-pipeline/README.md

 # DevOps Learning Pipeline

 This repository is designed as a hands-on learning environment for DevOps practices and tools.
-It provides a structured approach to understanding various aspects of the DevOps pipeline, from continuous integration to deployment and monitoring.
+It provides a structured approach to understanding various aspects of the DevOps pipeline, from continuous integration to deployment, monitoring, and artifact management.

 ## Project Structure